-This has created a very visible population of adults and youth experiencing homelessness in the West Broadway neighbourhood.
+This has created a very visible population of people experiencing homelessness in the West Broadway neighbourhood.
 Homelessness however, is not limited to those living on the street but also describes those who are only provisionally accommodated.
 This includes people who "couch surf", live informally in others' houses, live in shelters, live in cars, or who are in transitional housing.
-This segment of the population would not be captured in the low income statistical data but would fall into the low income category.